mbaumer/us_hep_funding/docs/_states/NC.md

 <a name="NC-09"></a>
 [Back to top](#top)
 ## NC-09 -- Rep. Robert Pittenger (R)
+### Committees
+Robert Pittenger is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016